Robinpig/Note/docs/CS/Algorithms/LSM.md

 Since the head is stored in the LSM-tree, and the LSM-tree inherently guarantees that keys inserted into the LSM-tree will be recovered in the inserted order, this optimization is crash consistent.
 Therefore, removing the LSM-tree log of WiscKey is a safe optimization, and improves performance especially when there are many small insertions.

+#### Native Storage

+Finally, the last line of work in this category attempts to perform native management of storage devices, such as HDDs and SSDs, to optimize the performance of LSM-tree implementations.
+The LSM-tree-based Direct Storage system (LDS) bypasses the file system to better exploit the sequential and aggregated I/O patterns exhibited by LSM-trees.
+The on-disk layout of LDS contains three parts: chunks, a version log, and a backup log.
+Chunks store the disk components of the LSM-tree.
+The version log stores the metadata changes of the LSM-tree after each flush and merge.
+For example, a version log record can record the obsolete chunks and the new chunks resulting from a merge.
+The version log is regularly checkpointed to aggregate all changes so that the log can be truncated.
+Finally, the backup log provides durability for in-memory writes by write-ahead logging.

 ### Special Workloads

 In addition to hardware opportu- nities, certain special workloads can also be considered to achieve better performance in those use cases.